dai-shi/redux-in-worker/README.md

 Some key points are:
 - It only sends "diffs" from the worker thread to the main thread.
 - All Objects in a state tree keep the ref equality.
-- It can run middleware in the worker thread.
+- It can run middleware in the worker thread. (only non-DOM middleware [#2](https://github.com/dai-shi/redux-in-worker/issues/2))
 - No async functions are involved.
 - No proxies are involved (at the moment).